Disposable Vape Not Hitting? 10 Quick Checks (2025 Guide)

 • Airflow path: Intake slots feed fresh air to control density, temperature, and smoothness.

-• Airflow blocked by finger, pocket lint, sticker, or debris.
+• Airflow blocked by a finger, pocket lint, a sticker, or debris.

 • Battery depleted (or shipping lock not removed on some models).